SonoWorld is a division of MedimageWorld a medical communications company headquartered

 Chairman of the Department of Radiology at Ochsner Clinic in New Orleans from 1976

 to 1998.
-He is a past president of The american Institute of Ultrasound in Medicine,
+He is a past president of The American Institute of Ultrasound in Medicine,

-The Intersocietal Commission for accreditation of Vascular Laboratories, The American
+The Intersocietal Commission for Accreditation of Vascular Laboratories, The American

 Society of Clinical Radiologists and The Society of Radiologists in Ultrasound.

-Dr. Merritt is active with the american Board of Radiology, the american College
+Dr. Merritt is active with the American Board of Radiology, the American College

 of Radiology, the American Roentgen Ray Society, and the World Federation of Ultrasound